th3boe/Semester-Project-2-YSA/README.md

 For the code I used code from the previous JS project that was created with a start from the video posted by teacher Oliver.
 And later added to and changed.

 For this project the code was changed yet again.

-#### Maybe Changes

-Fill out the information on top in all the HTML files.

-Clean up - remove commented content.